 The most common signs that a person is suffering from trachoma include:

-Because the infection spreads via hands, clothes and bedding, it disproportionately affects women and children: globally women are almost two (1.8) times more likely than men to be blinded by the disease.
+Because the infection spreads via hands, clothes and bedding, it disproportionately affects women and children: globally women are 1.8 times more likely than men to be blinded by the disease.
 If trachoma is not treated, it can lead to trichiasis.

 Trichiasis, sometimes called advanced trachoma, is when the eyes get inflamed after repeated trachoma infections.
 Scar tissue builds up on the inside of the eyelid, making the eyelid tight and pulling the eyelashes inwards.
 When the eyelashes rub the cornea, it causes immense pain and can lead to blindness.

 In April 2021, The Gambia became the second country in sub-Saharan Africa to eliminate the disease.
-Yet there are still 44 countries that count trachoma as a public health problem, where people are at risk of being permanently blinded by trichiasis.
+Yet there are still 44 countries that count trachoma as a public health problem, where people are at risk of being blinded by trichiasis.